lueschem/edi/docs/config_management/jinja2.rst

 from the project name (:code:`sample_output: {{ edi_configuration_name }}.result`).
 Jinja2 will replace the expression :code:`{{ edi_configuration_name }}` with the name of the configuration.

-The following command can be used to reveal the dictionary that is available for Jinja2 operations when loading the configuration :code:`my-project-develop.yml`:
+The following command can be used to display the dictionary that is available for Jinja2 operations when loading the configuration :code:`my-project-develop.yml`:

 .. code:: bash